renanponick/renanponick/README.md

 ## A little abount myself

-- 💼 I'm working at @nginformatica, as a DevOps and back-end programmer and love my work;
+- 💼 I'm working at @nginformatica, as a DevOps and back-end programmer;
+- 💼 I'm an IT teacher at SENAC;
 - 🎓 I'm graduated in Analysis and Systems Development at SENAC-SC;
-- 🎓 I'm doing my MBA in Cybersecurity;
+- 🎓 I'm doing my MBA in Cybersecurity at IGTI (Xp Educação);

 - 🌱 I like to learn about everything.
 - 🔭 I'm into exact sciences, numbers and logic are my passion, I also like philosophy, history, psychology and neuroscience.